 Fighting over food unites the birds of North America in a continental dominance hierarchy

-The article was written by Eliot T. Miller, David N. Bonter, Charles Eldermire, Benjamin G. Freeman, Emma I. Greig, Luke J. Harmon, Curtis Lisle, and Wesley M. Hochachka.
-It appears in BioRxiv, an online science news service.
-The BioRxiv article was reported on in Science magazine.
+This article was written by Eliot T. Miller, David N. Bonter, Charles Eldermire, Benjamin G. Freeman, Emma I. Greig, Luke J. Harmon, Curtis Lisle, and Wesley M. Hochachka.
+It appeared in Behavioral Ecology, the journal of the International Society for Behavioral Ecology, in 2017.